Life does indeed come at you fast….and sometimes you are forced to slow down and to reorient.

 This moment, however, is also a great reminder to encourage you, if your life permits, to step into service roles or to even suggest new roles at organizations.
 And while I’m trying to chart a different path, I wish for you the same–a path where you can do meaningful work in ways that align with all the facets of your life and your commitments.
 I wish for you ways to find your unique voice because so many voices and hands are necessary to do the work of a field and to do the work in the world, particularly in times like these where such systemic change is needed.

 I have never been an eloquent writer.
-So I can only simply say that I have been extraordinarily blessed to participate in so many wonderful conversations and do meaningful work.
-I have been grateful (and humbled) to listen and to learn from so many of you in different ways and in different venues.
-While I have made mistakes, I tried to atone for them and to work to be better, those lessons have given me strength to keep working, to keep leaning, and to keep growing, which is what service in its broadest form is all about.
+So I have been grateful (and humbled) to listen and to learn from so many of you in different ways and in different venues.
+While I have made mistakes, I tried to atone for them and to work to be better.
+Those lessons have given me strength to keep working, to keep learning, and to keep growing, which is what service in its broadest form is all about.
 My life has been so enriched by the hundreds of conversations you have gifted me because in each one I have learned so much.

 To serve and to advocate have always been roles that have guided me, and they will continue to be.
 Just for the next little while that work will look differently for me professionally than it has.
 But, I can always make the time for a conversation or to read a draft or listen with you if something is on your mind.
 You can still reach me through all the usual channels.